raychillcs/ShmupRemix/Process/README.md

 * Added movement to ally (in the form of a sin wave)
 * Made the heroes (players) different colors (blue for first/left player, red for second/right player)
 * Made the enemies a new color (darker, visual difference from ally)
+* Added sounds for: start game, damage shot, healing shot, when the ally is successfully healed (hit with healing projectile), and game over

 In the future, these are the features I would still like to implement:
+* Add visual of health (health bar) for ally
+* Create different movement and art for enemies
 * Adding a start screen and game over screen